“No tree, it is said, can grow to heaven unless its roots reach down to hell.” – Carl Jung

 In this 6-week online series, you will learn about the lore, metaphysical, & historical use of poisonous plants, as well as the implication of forgotten knowledge.
 We will dive deep into their healing messages through our focus on plant spirit communication, inner-alchemy, and shamanic journeying.

-Every week we will be ending class with a shamanic journey in connection with one of these magical plants.
+Every week we will be beginning class with a shamanic journey in connection with one of these magical plants.
 These journeys will be a time for you to connect with your higher self and the messages of these plants.

 Although this course is all about poisonous plants, it is much more.
 It is about emotional embodiment, integrating and learning from our shadows, & tuning into the messages of our deeper selves through building relationships with plants.
 It is my hope that this course goes beyond extending your knowledge about plants and is a transformative experience that guides you along a path where you truly honor the voice within that calls us to a greater wholeness.